2023 WAYNE MORSE LEGACY SCHOLARSHIP RECIPIENTS

-The Wayne Morse Historical Park Corporation established the Wayne Morse Legacy Scholarship in 2011 to recognize and help support an Oregon student who has demonstrated or may be inspired by the Senator’s legacy of public service, integrity, and commitment to principle and independence.
+The Wayne Morse Historical Park Corporation established the Wayne Morse Legacy Scholarship in 2011 to recognize Oregon students who seek access to higher education and may be inspired by the Senator’s legacies of public service, integrity, and commitment to principle and independence.
 The outstanding recipients have attended Portland State, Oregon State, the University of Oregon, Western Oregon University, Lane and Portland Community Colleges, OHSU/Oregon Health Sciences University, and Pacific University..

 HISTORY AND POLITICS COME ALIVE AT WAYNE MORSE FAMILY FARM PARK!

 You can enjoy the 27 acre Wayne Morse Family Farm, which is a City of Eugene Park.
 The trails and the off leash dog area are open.
 The picnic shelter is available for rental events, in addition to a few limited teen and fitness classes approved by City Recreational Services.
 During summer months, the City’s Wayne Morse Summer Day Camp is held on site.

 When you come to the Morse Farm, you can walk the trails which Wayne Morse and his family enjoyed.
 Bring your dog to exercise in the fenced Off Leash Dog Area in the lower east pasture where Morse trained champion horses in an oval riding ring.
 Or find a quiet place to enjoy a book as the Morse daughters often did.